 You may think of changing humanity but never think of changing yourself.
-This is especially true in today's society.
+This concept is especially true in today's society.
 The ultimate change for Christians, of course, is to be "transformed into Christ's image" as in 2 Corinthians 3.18, which reads, "And we all, who with unveiled faces contemplate the Lord's glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit."
 The words "contemplate the Lord's glory" can equally be translated as "reflect the Lord's glory."
 But this is something that we cannot do for ourselves.
-We need to realize our need, open our lives and allow God to enter into our being.
+We have to realize our needs, open our lives, and allow God to enter into our being.
 The essence of the Christian message is that this change is possible for everyone.
 We must endeavor to know our self to begin this process.
-A helpful visual aid in this quest is called Johari Window or as I have named my updated version, "the Self Window".
+A helpful visual aid in this quest is called Johari Window, or as I have named my updated version, "the Self Window."
 The "Johari Window" was invented by and named by psychologists Joseph Luft (1916-2014) and Harry Ingham (1916-1995).
 The "Johari Window" was described by Dr. T.R.
 Badden (1904-199) in his book "The Non-Directive Approach."
-If there is openness in our lives, then there will also be the possibility of growth in our relationships with others.
-For example, when we see how defensive and closed we are to strangers, we can work at doing something about it.✞
+If there is openness, there is also the possibility of growth in our relationships with others.
+For example, when we see how defensive and closed we are to strangers, we can do something about it.✞

 The first thing the Johari self window teaches us is that we need to know ourselves.
 "The maxim 'Know Yourself' came down to us from the skies," wrote the Roman satirist Juvenal in the 1st century AD.
 He continued, "It should be imprinted on the heart, and stored in the memory, whether you are looking for a wife, or wishing for a seat in the sacred senate."
 The Christian might add to these ancient words, "or leading another to Christ."
 To know and understand yourself is a first-order priority for any mature individual.
-When we begin to understand ourselves then we start to enter into the possibility of change, hopefully for the better.
-We already know and understand the "free area" but now we can become open to feedback from others in our "blind" area also.
-We can be exposed to the "hidden" areas of our life by a counselor but insights from the "dark" area emerge from prayer and meditation to receive revelations from God himself.✞
+When we begin to understand ourselves, we start to enter into the possibility of change, hopefully for the better.
+We already know and understand the "free area," but now we can become open to others' feedback in our "blind" area.
+We can be exposed to the "hidden" portions of our life by a counselor, but insights from the "dark" place emerge from prayer and meditation to receive revelations from God himself.✞

 Share instances from your own experience where this has been true.